 Our guess is nothing will change – other than deciding not to make fun of your own body to put other people at ease, and possibly gaining a little more pride in your period!
 Instead of hiding your period behind jokes and nicknames, you’ll be being honest and open about how your body works, helping to smash that stigma and take control of the discourse around periods and your body.
 You might even inspire someone else to be more open about their own period!

 Improving period education isn’t just good for reducing shame and stigma, it’s also great for the environment!
-Read more about the environmental effects of teaching about periods in this blog post!
+Read more about the why we should teach boys and men about periods!